nawrotlab/larvaworld/README.md

 The GUI features an arena editor that supports :

    1. Arenas and dishes
-      The arena editor allows defining arena shape and dimensions in detail and placement of larva groups and items at prefered locations in predefined spatial         distributions and orientations.
+      The arena editor allows defining arena shape and dimensions in detail and placement of larva groups and items at preferred locations in predefined spatial         distributions and orientations.
-   2.Odorcapes
+   2. Odorscapes
       Odor sources can be specified and arbitrary odor landscapes can be constructed.
 The constructed arenas are directly available for modeling simulations.
 The       virtual larvae themselves can bear an odor creating dynamic odorscapes while moving.
    3. Food items
-      Food sources are availble either as single items, distributions of defined parameters or food grids of defined dimensions.
+      Food sources are available either as single items, distributions of defined parameters or food grids of defined dimensions.
    4. Impassable borders.